Background

 Age is one of the biggest factors.
 Drivers aged 17-20 typically pay the highest premiums, with costs gradually decreasing as you gain experience and build a claims-free driving history.

 Your no claims discount becomes increasingly valuable over time.
-After one year of claim-free driving, you'll start building this discount, which can reduce your premiums by up to 75% over five years.
+After one year of claim-free driving, you will start building this discount, which can reduce your premiums by up to 75% over five years.

-Understand how to protect your no claims bonus with our guide on no claims bonus protection.
+Understand how to protect your no claims bonus with our guide on how no claims bonus protection works.

 Your Car's Insurance Group